Facepunch/react-class-model/README.md

 function TeamComponent() {
     const team = useTeam();

+    // The team variable will have a reference to the Team class
     // Can render out the team here now
     // It will automatically re-render when the model is changed }